Camp Bucca: 2005

 In October 2005, the International Committee of the Red Cross began the Family Visitation Allowance Program at Camp Bucca.
 The program provides monetary assistance to families of detainees held at Camp Bucca to help cover part of the traveling and hotel costs required to visit the facility.
 The benefits are calculated based on the distance between their home and the city of Umm Qasr.
 In December 2006 a similar program was initiated at Camp Shaibe, the British internment facility in Shaibah, near Al Basrah.

 On 5 October 2005, a 43-year-old male security detainee died of a heart attack.

 On 13 October 2005, eligible detainees at Camp Bucca, Abu Ghraib prison and Camp Cropper were allowed to vote in the Iraqi Constitutional Referendum.
 The rest of the country voted on 15 October 2005.

 On 23 October 2005, a 73-year-old male security detainee died of natural causes at Camp Bucca.

-On 25 October 2005, it was reported that Specialist Christopher T. Monroe assigned to the Military Police Battalion stationed at Camp Bucca was killed when he was struck by a vehicle operated by Erinys International while pulling security for the United States convoy which was stopped due to an Iraqi vehicle which flipped over while trying to avoid the convoy in the vicinity of Al Basrah, Iraq.
-In October 2007, a lawsuit was filed in Houston, Texas, by the father of Specialist Monroe against the British private security firm Erinys International.
-In the lawsuit, Monroe's father alleges that his son actually died after he was struck by a vehicle operated by Erinys International.
-The lawsuit alleges Erinys personnel passed through a checkpoint where they were warned that there were more troops ahead of them but despite the warning proceeded in the dark at a high speed with only parking lights on until they struck Monroe.
-Monroe was dismounted and standing guard near the 5-ton vehicle he was driving providing security after the convoy he was in stopped to render assistance to an Iraqi who had been involved in a car accident.
-The force of the accident sheared Monroe's right leg off and threw him 30–40 feet in the air.
-Monroe later "died on a Medavac helicopter en route to Shalib Airbase".
-In a statement in response to the lawsuit, a spokesperson for the company stated "It was a very tragic accident for which Erinys and its employees have been thoroughly exonerated".
+On 25 October 2005, it was reported that Specialist Christopher T. Monroe assigned to the Military Police Battalion stationed at Camp Bucca was killed in a road accident when providing security for a convoy in the vicinity of Al Basrah.
+The incident resulted in a lawsuit against Erinys International by Monroe's father.

 On 5 November 2005, a 65-year-old male security detainee died of natural causes at Camp Bucca.